garden-io/garden/docs/reference/module-types/jib-container.md

 # module does contain a Dockerfile, this identifier is used when pushing the built image.
 image:

-# Specifies which files or directories to sync to which paths inside the running containers of hot reload-enabled
-# services when those files or directories are modified.
-Applies to this module's services, and to services with this
-# module as their `sourceModule`.
-hotReload:
-  # Specify one or more source files or directories to automatically sync into the running container.
-  sync:
-    - # POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
-Must be
-      # a relative path.
-Defaults to the module's top-level directory if no value is provided.
-      source: .

-      # POSIX-style absolute path to sync the directory to inside the container.
-The root path (i.e. "/") is not
-      # allowed.
-      target:

-  # An optional command to run inside the container after syncing.
-  postSyncCommand:

 # POSIX-style name of Dockerfile, relative to module root.
 dockerfile: